 It is important to note that you will need to prove why modifying the order is necessary.

-At Samuleson Hause & Samuelson, LLP we constantly strive to ensure our reputation matches up with the professional excellence we believe in.
+At Samuelson Hause PLLC, our Garden City modifications lawyers constantly strive to ensure our reputation matches up with the professional excellence we believe in.
 If you need help modifying a court order, set up an initial consultation today to determine your options.
 We are here to help you every step of the way.